MarkSFrancis/awesome-csr-api/README.md

 If you want to extend just the UI / FE, you can use all the normal react tooling you're used to.
 You're free to add any packages, dependencies, etc, as long as they can be bundled and can run in a browser.
 Have fun!

-If you'd like, you can even rip out all of what we've done here.
+If you'd like, you can even rip out the FE we have here, and the project will still deploy + operate as expected.
 You'll need:

 - A `tRPC` client